 The drug is also suitable for the treatment of children, but in a correspondingly reduced dosage.
 Since children under six often have problems swallowing tablets should be avoided to the oral solution here.

 The drug Furosemide is only available on prescription in each dose and can be purchased at the pharmacy with a valid prescription.
+But you can buy it online.

 Since when Furosemide is known?